nateKlaux/Naviga.Docs/Solicitor Concierge/configure_a_sales_product.md

 ##### Optionally, you can configure your SP further:

-**Limit available areas** allows you to specify a particular Available Areas that you have added to BPs (if you don't wish to limit, leave all product available areas checked).
+**Limit available areas** allows you to specify a particular Available Areas that you have added to BPs (leaving `all product available areas` checked means all the available areas for the Billing Product will be available).
 To limit the available area:

 1. Select the limit available area window.
 2. Select **set per product**.
 3. Toggle between BPs and double-click or drag your desired Available Areas.

-**Add incompatible products** allows you to denote incompatible SPs.
+**Add incompatible products** allows you to denote incompatible SPs (e.g. a Sunday Only delivery would be incompatible with a 7 Day Delivery).
 This feature disallows certain SPs from being combined when configuring Offer Groups.
 To add an incompatible product:

 1. Select the incompatible product window.
 2. Double-click or drag all desired incompatible products.

-**Add mandatory products** allows you to denote any BPs that must be sold as part of the SP.
+**Add mandatory products** allows you to denote any BPs that must be sold as part of the SP (e.g. a TV Book or Puzzle Book that is mandatory for a 7 Day Delivery).
 To add a mandatory product:

 1. Select the mandatory product window.
 2. Double-click or drag all desired mandatory products.